Jairam-RBG/Dialect-Classification/README.md

 This section contains **two approaches** using powerful speech encoders like **HuBERT**, **WavLM**, and **XLS-R**:

 - `lightweight_classifier/`
-  Uses Hugging Face’s `AutoModelForAudioClassification` for end-to-end classification.
+   Similar to the one used in proposed architecture (WhispAdapt)

 - `dnn_classifier/`
   Uses frozen pretrained models as **feature extractors**, followed by a **custom Deep Neural Network (DNN)** classifier.